rails background-jobs migration

 5. Not Testing Rollback

-Problem: Production issues, attempt rollback, discover:
+Problem: Live issues, attempt rollback, discover:

 • Rollback process unclear